 U.S. Food & Drug Administration (FDA)

 - FDA Updated EUA for Phizer COVID-19 Vaccine – The U.S. Food and Drug Administration has authorized storage of Pfizer Inc and German partner BioNTech SE’s COVID-19 vaccine at standard freezer temperatures for up to one month.
 Unopened, thawed vials of the vaccine can be stored in a refrigerator at 2 to 8 degrees Celsius for up to a month, up from a previous maximum limit of five days.
-Review the full EUA amendment and access the Fact Sheet.
+Review the full EUA amendment.

 - FDA: Multilingual COVID-19 Resources